tom-seddon/b2/doc/Overview.md

 that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

-`Direct disc image...` accesses the file directly for each read or write.
-Any changes made in the emulator are immediately made to the file, and any changes made to the file are immediately visible in the emulator.
+`Direct disc image...` accesses the file directly.
+While the disc motor indicator is on, the emulator has the file open, and will read and write it directly.
+When the disc motor indicator switches off, the file will reflect any changes made.
+You can also write to the image (using tools such as [beebasm](https://github.com/stardot/beebasm/)) and the changes will be picked up on the next access.

 To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead, and use `Disc image...` or `Direct disc